When Act 21 passed into law in Pennsylvania in 2018, it changed how and when grandparents can seek custody of their

 - Where the grandparents’ relationship with the child began either with the consent of a parent or under a court order AND where the parents of the child have commenced a proceeding for custody AND the parents do not agree on whether the grandparents should have custody.

 The third circumstance (section 3) listed above is totally new with the enactment of Act 21.
-Under Pennsylvania’s old law, section (3) allowed grandparents to file for partial child custody of their grandchildren when the grandchild’s parents had been separated for a period of at least six months or had commenced and continued a proceeding to dissolve their marriage
+Under the old law, section (3) allowed grandparents rights in Pennsylvania to file for partial custody of their grandchildren when the grandchild’s parents had been separated for a period of at least six months or had commenced and continued a proceeding to dissolve their marriage

 So, why the change?

 Seeing this error, the Pennsylvania Superior Court said that not only was this a bad idea, it was down-right unconstitutional (because it interfered with a parent’s constitutional right to rear their children).
 Under the new grandparent rights law in PA, Grandpa Joe would have already have to had a relationship with Little Billy before the parents’ ‘divorce, and at least one of the parents have to be in favor of Billy and Grandpa Joe’s continued relationship.

 Of course, it is important to remember that even though a party may be granted “standing,” meaning the right to file for custody, that’s only the first step.
-A grandparent or third party must present evidence, enter testimony and convince the tribunal that awarding the grandparent custody is in the grandchild’s “best interest” (according to the numerous factors set forth in Section 5328 of the Pennsylvania Custody Act).
+With respect to grandparent rights in PA, a grandparent or third party must present evidence, enter testimony and convince the tribunal that awarding the grandparent custody is in the grandchild’s “best interest” (according to the numerous factors set forth in Section 5328 of the Pennsylvania Custody Act).

-Our family law attorneys have a thorough understanding of child custody laws and how they could effect your family.
-Contact our local law firm so that we can help you achieve your goals.
+Our family law attorneys have a thorough understanding of custody laws and grandparent rights in PA and how they could effect your family.
+Contact our local law firm with offices in Doylestown and Norristown, PA so that we can help you achieve your goals.

 The information above is general: we recommend that you consult a child custody lawyer regarding your specific circumstances.
 The content of this information is not meant to be considered as legal advice or a substitute for legal representation.